iamseeley/tseeley.com/content/posts/serial-tinkerer.md

 always picks up new skills through their projects.

-motivated from genuine interest and excitement.
+is motivated from genuine interest and excitement.

-comfortable with trial and error (the work gets better over time).
+is comfortable with trial and error (the work gets better over time).